ItsNaunas/alira/AUTO_LOGIN_AFTER_SIGNUP.md

 # Auto-Login After Signup - Setup Guide

+## ⚠️ RECOMMENDED APPROACH

+**For the best security and user experience, keep email confirmation ENABLED.**

+Users will be **automatically logged in after clicking the email confirmation link** - they never have to manually sign in!

+See **`EMAIL_CONFIRMATION_WITH_AUTO_LOGIN.md`** for the complete guide.

+---

+## Alternative: Disable Email Confirmation (NOT RECOMMENDED)

+If you want to completely skip email confirmation (less secure), follow this guide.

 ## What Was Changed

 The signup flow has been updated to automatically log users in after they create an account, **if email confirmation is disabled** in your Supabase project.